lightning/bolts/04-onion-routing.md

 * 0x2000 (NODE): node failure (otherwise channel)
 * 0x1000 (UPDATE): new channel update enclosed

-Any node MAY return one of the following errors:
+Any erring node MAY return one of the following errors:
   - if the `realm` byte is unknown:
     1. type: PERM|1 (`invalid_realm`)
   - if an otherwise unspecified transient error occurs for the entire node:
     1. type: NODE|2 (`temporary_node_failure`)
   - if an otherwise unspecified permanent error occurs for the entire node:
     1. type: PERM|NODE|2 (`permanent_node_failure`)
-  - if a node has requirement advertised in its `node_announcement` `features` which were not present in the onion:
+  - if a node has requirements advertised in its `node_announcement` `features` which were NOT included in the onion:
     1. type: PERM|NODE|3 (`required_node_feature_missing`)

-A _forwarding node_ MAY, but the _final node_ MUST NOT, return one of the following
+A _return-forwarding node_ MAY, but a _final node_ MUST NOT, return one of the following
 errors:
   - if the onion `version` byte is unknown:
     1. type: BADONION|PERM|4 (`invalid_onion_version`)